omaralsebaey/Democritus/README.md

 Notebook: [All Zero Solution](https://github.com/omaralsebaey/Democritus/blob/main/Experiment3.ipynb)
 Abstract: We need to make sure the solver does not think that an all zero solution (as in no routes used, no customers visited) is a viable solution.
-Expected Result: Cost too high
+Expected Result: Cost too high.
 Pass: ✅

 - **Experiment 4:**
 Notebook: [Classical Vehicle]()
 Abstract: This
 test is to verify that each “exactly once” constraint (such as visiting a customer once or starting from the depot once) is correctly encoded in the QUBO model.
 Expected Result: The valid sample should have a lower cost compared to other samples.
 Pass: ❌